 Neuroscience researchers are often focused on controlling phenomena, forgetting that an important goal is to increase individual autonomy.
 There are many routes to changing neural dynamics, the difficulty is ensuring that as a consequence the individual becomes more autonomous rather than less so.
 What can theories of autonomous systems tell us about treating these conditions?
 What can these conditions tell us about how complex systems maintain freedom in the environment?

 The first meeting of the Society for Autonomous Neurodynamics was held at the University of Toronto, in August 2004.
-Subsequent meetings took place at the Institute of Experimental Physics, Warsaw University (2005), the Marine Biology Station, Eilat (2006), Laval University, Quebec (2007), SEIN in the Netherlands (2008), the University of California San Diego (UCSD) & the Salk Institute for Biological Studies in La Jolla, California (2009).
-SAND returned to the University of Toronto (2010).
+Subsequent meetings took place at the Institute of Experimental Physics, Warsaw University (2005), the Marine Biology Station, Eilat (2006), Laval University, Quebec (2007), SEIN in the Netherlands (2008), the University of California San Diego (UCSD) & the Salk Institute for Biological Studies in La Jolla, California (2009) and the University of Toronto (2010).
 In 2011 SAND held its first meeting in Asia at the Bangkok General Hospital and Srinakharinwirot University in Thailand.

 The meetings have included empirical scientists, theoreticians and personal reports.
 They have proven to be cognitively intense, high-energy, autonomous events in a fun and informal atmosphere.
-The gatherings also mark the continuation of an international collaboration on the subject between researchers in the Netherlands and Canada including the Dutch Epilepsy Clinics Foundation (SEIN), the University of Amsterdam and the University of Toronto Epilepsy Program.
+The gatherings also mark the continuation of an international collaboration on the subject between researchers in the Netherlands, USA and Canada including the Dutch Epilepsy Clinics Foundation (SEIN), the University of Amsterdam, the Salk and the University of Toronto Epilepsy Program.